Welcome to our Early Years Foundation Stage

 It is used to ensure that continuity and progression are promoted for your child right the way through to the end of reception class.
 The curriculum content is mainly skill based with new activities and ideas introduced through a thematic approach.

-The curriculum following the Early Years Foundation Stage (EYFS) developmental matters and principles is split into 7 areas of learning.
+The curriculum following the Early Years Foundation Stage (EYFS) developmental matters and principles is split into 7 areas of learning (3 Prime Areas and 4 Specific Areas).

 Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.